Virginia Tech on Overleaf

 If you prefer to edit directly in LaTeX, you can!
 Overleaf provides a full collaborative online LaTeX editor you can switch to at any time.

 Submitting your articles to journals, repositories and more

 You can also submit your paper directly to a number of journals and other editorial and review services via the publish menu in the editor.
 Simply open the publish menu from any document and follow the appropriate 'Submit to ...' link.

 If you need technical support while working on any Overleaf projects, please use our contact form and we'll make sure your question gets to the right person in our team.
-You can also pass along any feedback you have regarding Virginia Tech’s Overleaf trial to Peter Potter, Director, Publishing Strategy, University Libraries.
+You can also pass along any feedback you have regarding Virginia Tech’s Overleaf license to Peter Potter, Director, Publishing Strategy, University Libraries.

 We've put together a short How do I use Overleaf help page to give you pointers on exactly that :)

 How do I upload an existing LaTeX project into Overleaf?